Best Practices for Billing Managers

 • Running the Claim Submission report showing all instances will help you understand how frequently you’re resubmitting claims

-This report breaks down individual user production into several categories including total claim notes written daily, total claims closed, and the number of payments posted.
-Most intermediate-level collectors should be averaging around 45 claim notes daily depending on the actions required for those notes.
 For example, a team member who is doing Tier 1 claim follow-up should be able to complete more claim notes than someone who is doing Tier 2 heavy research on denial trends where extensive time on the phone might be warranted.
 Therefore, it's a good idea to be flexible with individual production expectations.

 You’ll also find this report useful for analyzing team performance since it includes the queues, status, and Last Action Date.